Jk3004/au-ecdsa-node/readme.md

 1. Open a terminal within the `/server` folder
 2. Run `npm install` to install all the dependencies
+3. Run `node scripts/generateKeypair.js` to create key pairs in `../accounts.json` and `../balances.json`, to be used for testing.
-3. Run `node index` to start the server
+4. Run `node index` to start the server

 The application should connect to the default server port (3042) automatically!